 You usually earn a good sign up bonus of a few hundred to a thousand miles / points after taking your first survey.
 After that, you will often earn less than 100 per survey.

-If your chosen airline, partners with several survey sites, you can sign-up to all of them and complete your first survey to earn a quick few thousand points!
+If your chosen airline, partners with several survey sites, you can sign-up to all of them and complete your first survey to earn a quick few thousand air miles or points!

 If you don’t complete any surveys for a while, the sites will email you multiple times to entice you back, with increasing point offers.
 This can be a lucrative strategy, but you do have to put up with the multiple emails…